Does USCIS Count Self-Citations? Independent Citations for EB-1 Explained

 Summary and how CitePal can help your EB-1 petition

-Ultimately, securing approval for your EB-1 self petition requires more than just a high total citation count; it requires proof of genuine international influence.
+Ultimately, securing approval for your EB-1 self-petition requires more than just a high total citation count; it requires proof of genuine international influence.
 USCIS officers are trained to look past the surface, and nothing undermines a claim of "extraordinary ability" faster than a record inflated by excessive self-citation.

 To build a bulletproof case, you must proactively audit your own research impact.
 We recommend looking at a specific self-citation example—such as a paper cited primarily by your own co-authors—to understand what an officer might discount.
 Before you submit, use a reliable self-citation calculator or a manual self-citation checker to filter out these internal references.